fenago/ml-bootcamp/Lab_3.md

 dataframe is to leave it as the last line in a Jupyter Notebook cell and then execute the cell.
 If we do it that way, the dataframe is displayed as the cell output.
-This is exactly how we managed to see the content of the dataframe at the beginning of the chapter (figure 3.1).
+This is exactly how we managed to see the content of the dataframe at the beginning of the lab (figure 3.1).
 However, we cannot do this inside a loop.
 To still be able to see the content of the dataframe, we call the [display] function explicitly.